 Health and Wellness Screening

 - All of Gillette’s facilities require a wellness screening to check for signs of illness.
-Before entering our facilities, patients and visitors get their temperature checked and are asked questions about their symptoms, including cough, fever higher than 100° Fahrenheit, shortness of breath and other signs.
+Before entering our facilities, patients, visitors, employees and medical staff get their temperature checked and are asked questions about their symptoms, including cough, fever higher than 100° Fahrenheit, shortness of breath and other signs.
 Please notify Gillette screening staff of any symptoms you may be experiencing.
 If the patient or caregiver is demonstrating symptoms consistent with COVID-19, your visit will be completed using special accommodations to ensure everyone’s safety.
 This may include, private rooming, and use of additional PPE (personal protective equipment).